 The trade-weighted U.S. dollar index has climbed dramatically since 2014.
 Through 2015 and 2016 this was largely due to the relative strength of the U.S. economy, which, although fairly weak, was growing faster than other advanced countries.
 Although the value of the U.S. dollar was below its 2015 peak for most of 2016, the results of the U.S. presidential election pushed the exchange rate well above its previous high.
-However, that appears to have been short lived, with the dollar dropping back just below the 2015 peak (Figure 9).
+However, that appears to have been short-lived; since then, the dollar has dropped back to just below the 2015 peak (Figure 9).